spatie/laravel-model-cleanup/README.md

 ## Events

-After the model has been cleaned `Spatie\ModelCleanup\ModelWasCleanedUp` will be fired (even if there were no records deleted).
+After the model has been cleaned `Spatie\ModelCleanup\ModelWasCleanedUp` will be fired even if there were no records deleted.

 It has two public properties: `modelClass` and `numberOfDeletedRecords`.

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Testing